nikulkarni/taskrunner/README.md

 # Task Dispatcher
 Dispatcher runs as a RESTful server for scheduling and monitoring a set of tasks

 ## Setup
-This is a node.js project and tested on node (v6.11.5) and npm (5.4.2)
+This is a node.js project and tested on node (v6.11.5) and npm (5.4.2).
+This project is hosted on heroko and already running `tdispatcher.herokuapp.com`.

+If you want to run it locally

 ```bash
 npm install
 ```

-Server can be started with
+Server can be started with (DEBUG will print verbose logs)
 ```bash
 DEBUG=taskrunner* node index
 ```